Top 6 Pokemon Cards: Neo Revelation Expansion

 - Aurora Beam (3 energy) Seizes a solid 30 damage, and flips 2 coins.
 One Heads puts the foe to sleep while two Paralyzes them!

 Blending both offense and defense, Suicune brought victory to several Water decks.

 Like Kingdra, Ampharos arrives as a Stage 2 with 90 HP.
 Unfortunately, it has no Resistance, a Weakness, and a high Retreat Cost, but compensates with two fantastic moves:

 - Attract Current (1 energy) Works miracles for 1 energy.
 Shocks for 20, then flips 3 coins.
 Each Heads lets you search your deck for an Electric energy and attach it to an Electric Pokemon (Ampharos or any of your others)!

 - Gigavolt (4 energy) Electrifies for 40, then flips a coin.
 Unlike almost every other coin flip in the game, a Tails isn't bad here, because it Paralyzes the foe.
 A Heads won't, but instead scores an extra 20 damage!

 A card who can rapidly energize your entire squad, then land nice damage with a guaranteed bonus effect using Gigavolt, Ampharos triumphed over many foes.

 Which card do you favor?

 Hopefully today's list highlighted some awesome Pokemon and let old fans revisit classic cards.
 Neo Revelation added many awesome legendary (and Water) Pokemon to the fray, and I'm sure plenty of fans fondly remember this set.

-Feel free to vote for your favorite card, and I'll see you at our next Pokemon countdown!
+Feel free to vote for your favorite card, and I'll see you at our next expansion countdown: the Neo Destiny set!